Skip to content Skip to main navigation Skip to footer

 Citizens’ Academy

-The BCSO Citizens’ Academy is an opportunity for you to learn about and gain a better appreciation for the challenges and accomplishments of your Benton County Sheriff’s Office.
+The BCSO Citizens’ Academy gives you the opportunity to learn about your Benton County Sheriff’s Office.
+Through the program, you will gain a better appreciation for the challenges and accomplishments of your local law enforcement.

-The goal of the BCSO Citizens’ Academy is to create a safer community through a better understanding and partnership between Benton County residents and the Sheriff’s Office.
-Citizens’ Academy is not designed to train citizens as law enforcement personnel or to exercise law enforcement authority of any kind.
+Our goal is to build a safer community.
+We do this by fostering understanding and partnership between Benton County residents and the Sheriff’s Office.
+Please note that Citizens’ Academy does not train citizens as law enforcement personnel.
+Participants do not exercise law enforcement authority of any kind.

 How to Apply